 Can we design community engagement?
 The Rural Studio is a groundbreaking off-campus designbuild program of Auburn University.
 Founded in 1993 by D.K.
 Ruth and Samuel Mockbee, the program established a new breed of community-based design education.

 How can a designer build trust among residents under a constant threat of eviction?
 The residents of a Ahmednagar slum live under a constant threat of eviction.
-CSDC will focus on trust building, empowering residents to take on development and construction of their homes.
+CSDC is focusing on trust building, empowering residents to take on development and construction of their homes.

 Can resurrecting building techniques from antiquity solve a West African housing crisis?
 West Africans face unique challenges in sourcing materials for sustainable, cost-efficient housing.
 In response, The Association la Voûte Nubienne (“AVN”) is bringing back an ages old technique: mud brick.

 Can former slum and pavement dwellers design better living solutions for themselves?
 As developing-world cities grow, housing estates for slum and pavement dwellers multiply.
 In India, the liveability of these developments is questionable, so CSDC and residents will collaborate on positive changes.